On a generalization of affinoid varieties: The bornology of coefficientwise convergence

 Specializing the result when $k$ is a valued field, we obtain.

-\begin{prop} $k \ldbrack X_1, ..., X_n \rdbrack$ with the bornology of coefficientwise boundedness is a bornological algebra of convex type. \begin{proof} $k \ldbrack X_1, ..., X_n \rdbrack$ is a bornological algebra as seen before.
-It is of convex type since it is the direct product of bornological vector spaces of convex type and the category of bornological vector space of convex type is complete. \end{proof} \end{prop}
+\begin{prop} $k \ldbrack X_1, ..., X_n \rdbrack$ equipped with the bornology of coefficientwise boundedness is a bornological algebra whose underlying bornological vector space is of convex type. \end{prop} \begin{proof} $k \ldbrack X_1, ..., X_n \rdbrack$ is a bornological algebra as proved so far.
+The underlying bornological vector space of $k \ldbrack X_1, ..., X_n \rdbrack$ is of convex type because it is isomorphic to the direct product of a family of bornological vector spaces of convex type. \end{proof}